HotshotGG

-George Georgallidis (born June 23, 1990), better known by his in-game name HotshotGG, is the founder, owner of, and a former player for Counter Logic Gaming, a professional esports organization.
+George Georgallidis (born June 23, 1990), better known as HotshotGG, is a Canadian former esports player.
+He is the founder and owner of Counter Logic Gaming, a professional esports organization.

 Biography

 George Georgallidis founded Counter Logic Gaming in April 2010.
 Georgallidis has since led the organization's teams to success across multiple esports titles, including League of Legends, Counter-Strike: Global Offensive, Halo, and Super Smash Bros..
 Following the 2013 NA LCS Spring Split, George stepped down as a player to take a managerial role in the team.
 He was replaced with Nientonsoh on May 26, 2013.